 It's a remix of the original Business Model Canvas by Alexander Osterwalder and Strategyzer.
 I reauthored it to give a better fit the logic of mission-driven organizations.
 This is a reiterative project.

-So if you're a nonprofit leader, staff member, or consultant/practitioner in the field (or you're just curious), you can download the nonprofit version of the canvas first.
+If you're a nonprofit leader, staff member, or consultant/practitioner in th1e field (or you're just curious), you can download the nonprofit version of the canvas below.

 This rapid prototyping tool is predicated on the fact that strategy needs to come before budgeting.
 Strategic thinking is an inherent act of creative inquiry so you need to understand WHY you're taking a step in a new or modified direction, before you start funneling resources there.